drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/scDblFinder.rst

-scDblFinder Results and Interpretation
+ScDblFinder Results and Interpretation
 ----------------------------------------
-After running the scDblFinder_ with the wrapper script or manually you should have two files in the ``$SCDBLFINDER_OUTDIR``:
+After running the ScDblFinder_ with the wrapper script or manually you should have two files in the ``$SCDBLFINDER_OUTDIR``:

 .. code-block:: bash